AnthonySalmeron/CodeWars/README.md

 This is where I'll be posting solutions to problems I've done in Codewars.
 If the problem isn't self explanatory by the function declarations, or the filename, I'll comment in the problems before the solution.

+Edit: No longer contains only codewars solutions, but every problem still is commented

 # Link to Codewars
 https://www.codewars.com/users/AnthonySalmeron